₹ 2 lakh – ₹ 80 lakh

 - Register with EPFO and ESI: Register with the Employees’ Provident Fund Organisation (EPFO) and Employees’ State Insurance (ESI) Corporation if you plan to employ staff.

 By following these steps, you ensure that your construction company is legally established and compliant with all regulatory requirements in India.
-To support capital-intensive operations like equipment purchase or project mobilization, consider applying for a secured business loan—a financing option that can provide substantial funds against collateral to jumpstart your company’s activities.
+To support capital-intensive operations like equipment purchase or project mobilisation, consider applying for a secured business loan—a financing option that can provide substantial funds against collateral to jumpstart your company’s activities.

 Documents required to start a construction business in India